andrelevi/PythonImageProcessingScripts/README.md

 # PythonImageProcessingScripts

-A set of image utils geared towards game development and handling of various PBR texture types.\
+A set of image utils geared towards game development and handling of various PBR texture types.

+When uses asset with PBR textures not packed in a required format for game-engine shaders (Unity, Unreal, etc), you must package the texture maps in the necessary channels.
+For example, Unity requires metallic data packed in the (R) channel, and smoothness packed in the (A) channel.
+However, some assets may only provide a roughness map, meaning you must first invert that roughness map to create a smoothness map, and then set that data as the alpha channel of a metallic map.

 Last tested with `Python 3.11` on Windows.